Driving Under the Influence Penalties

 - DUI committed while driving a school bus carrying persons age 18 or younger

-- DUI resulting in great bodily harm, permanent disability or disfigurement
+- DUI resulting in great bodily harm, permanent disability or disfigurement Second or subsequent

 - DUI committed while transporting a child under age 16 and involved in a crash that resulted in bodily harm to the child